b-pardi/pyQCM/README.md

     - setup_plot() now gets the passed in figure's number and selects it
     - figure saving now occurs outside of setup plot
 - fixed bug where plot format options were only grabbed when restarting software
+- replaced fundamental with 1st everywhere by altering the ordinal function
+- changed color scheme of multiaxis to use the same color mapping of overtones as other plots
+    - to help differentiate between freq and dis, freq uses right side up trianges, and dis uses upside down triangles
+- modeling window opens from a separate button in column 4 rather than with the int plot checkbox
+    - replaced destroy model window with test model window to check if it's already open when clicking button to not open duplicate windows

 6/7
 - refactor, made plot_customs a global variable since it is called in so many different functions